earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 ~~~

 Ok, lets move on to creating my first resource.
-I need to set up ECR first because its where I store the docker image that is my lambda.
+I need to set up ECR first because it's where I store the docker image that is my lambda.

 ## Elastic Computer Repository - Terraform